-The EASY-2005 code package, including the inventory code FISPACT-2005 and the EAF-2005 libraries, is available on the following media:
+The EASY-2007 code package, including the inventory code FISPACT-2007 and the EAF-2007 libraries, is available on a DVD+R disc.
+UNIX executables (fisp07) are available for various systems: IBM AIX, SUN Sparc and Intel, Red Hat LINUX, Dec ALPHA and MacIntosh.